Horizon Scanner

 Find out more

 This case concerned a contract for the construction of several buildings.
 The contract included provisions that allowed the contractor to terminate in the event of an employer default (two of which occurred throughout the project).
 The court considered a contractor’s entitlement to terminate its employment under cl 8.9.4 of the JCT Design & Build Contract (2016 edition) even in cases where no such right to terminate had accrued under cl.
 8.8.3.
 The court held that the wording used under cl.
 8.9.4 was broad enough to cover any situation where a contractor had not given a notice specified by cl.
 8.9.3.
+The case is relevant when considering the options available to contractors for termination of contracts if the employer persistently defaults.

 In our view notable disputes issues for developers to look out for across 24/25 include: